Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • customizable password generator;

-• virtual keyboard support for protection against keyloggers;
+• support for virtual keyboard to protect against keyloggers;

 • no installation required when running from a flash drive;

-• minimized to tray with the ability to simultaneously disable automatic filling;
+• minimizes to tray with the ability to simultaneously disable automatic filling;

 • intuitive interface;

-• fewer opportunities than the leaders of the rating.
+• less opportunities than those of the ranking leaders.

 Cost: free + paid version from 695 rubles/1 license